 Wusthof is notorious for being the stick-in-the mud of the bunch, barely making even the slightest changes to their design over the past 50 years and counting.
 Champions of the “if it ain’t broke don’t fix it” mantra, the Ikon takes many of its design elements from older Wusthof favorites while incorporating new improvements to the grip on the handle as well as a new double bolster which adds increased weight to the back of the knife for increased stability.

 If the Global G-2 is a Ferrari and the Victorinox is a Honda Civic, the Wusthof sits comfortably in the middle as a reliable German-made Audi that suits all shapes and sizes of aspiring cook.
+Use this along with the best stainless steel cookware to make great meals.

 Price: $119.95 | Features: 2mm tapered blade, Pakkawood handle, dimpled stick-resistant design